SimoneLanza97/GolangLab/README.md

         slice1 := []int{55,33}
         slice := append(slice, slice1)

-Now, the question is: how the f**k can I remove an index from a slice?
+Now, the question is: how can I remove an index from a slice?
 Well, let's assume you want to remove the last index of the slice.
 In that case, you need to create another time the same slice,with a modified length.
 Example:

                 slice := []int{1,2,3}
                 slice2 = slice[:2]

 With this notation, slice2 takes the indexes of slice from index 0 up to index 2, but index 2 is not included.
 Therefore, we can say that it's as if slice2 takes from index 0 to index 1.

+## **EXERCISES 2**

+- 1.Write a function that takes an array as input and returns a slice containing the same values as the array.
+- 2.Write a function that takes two slices of float64 as input and returns a slice containing all the elements from both slices, in the order they appear.
+- 3.Write a function that takes as input two slices and an integer value "x", and creates a third slice corresponding to the first slice plus a number of elements from the second slice equal to "x".